 Dental Office Infection Control: Equipment and Instrument Cleaning

-The best dentist offices follow very specific guidelines outlined by The Centers for Disease Control and Prevention (CDC) about how dental equipment and instruments should be properly disinfected and cleaned.
+The Dental Offices with High Infection Control Standards follow very specific guidelines outlined by The Centers for Disease Control and Prevention (CDC) about how dental equipment and instruments should be properly disinfected and cleaned.
 Equipment and tools are classified and put into one of three categories based upon the risk of infection transmission: non-critical, semi-critical, and critical.

 Non-critical instruments are those that touch intact skin, only.
 Those instruments can be items such as x-ray sensors, pulse oximeters, or blood pressure cuffs.
 These particular instruments can be re-used between patients after receiving a low-level or intermediate-level disinfection.
 Low-level disinfectants are classified as hospital disinfectants but are not qualified to kill the same variety of pathogens as an intermediate-level disinfectant.
 An intermediate-level disinfectant is classified as a hospital disinfectant or “tuberculocidal,” which means that it specifically targets and kills the bacteria that causes tuberculosis as well as a host of other bacteria and viruses.